Stuycs-K/final-project-5-lee-jared-liu-zachary/README.md

 * Every player starts off with 13 cards, unsorted.
 Players press the **'s'** key to sort the cards in proper order.
 * To pass, players press **'p'**.
 * To change the color of the cards during the game, players can press **'1', '2', '3', '4', or '5'** for different coloring options.
 * At the end, there will be a game over screen that tells the player the winner, and also gives the keybind, **'r'**, as an option to restart the game.

+After running the game from processing the player will be presented with the player select screen.
+Simply click on one of the buttons to choose the number of players.

+After choosing the number of players, the actual game with start.
+To select cards simply click on the cards you'd like to place down.
+Selected cards will show in a text box and rise slightly.
+To play a card(s) click anywhere inside the oval center.
+If card(s) selection is not valid, it will not place.

+Continue playing until a player runs out of cards, in which case they win.

 ## Presentation
 https://drive.google.com/file/d/1Ki9YHZjsRXI-JluUDiY8fK6Dl_DN00Zn/view?usp=drive_link